Got cellulite? So does just about every woman, no matter what size she is. Some men have it, too.

 “If you have less fat, you're going to have less cellulite, potentially," Wanner says.

 Weight loss isn't the right approach for everyone, though.
-For women who are already at a healthy weight, dropping a few pounds can loosen skin, making cellulite more noticeable.
+For women who are already at a healthy weight, dropping a few pounds can loosen skin, making cellulite even more noticeable.

 Caffeine and retinol are two ingredients in creams that aim to reduce cellulite.